Online Learning: A Modern Introduction Using Convex Optimization: Application: Agnostic PAC Learning

-The ERM approach is so widespread that machine learning itself is often wrongly identified with some kind of minimization of the training error.
-We now show that ERM is not the entire world of ML, showing that \emph{the existence of a no-regret algorithm, that is an online learning algorithm with sublinear regret, guarantee Agnostic-PAC learnability}.
-More in details, we will show that an online algorithm with sublinear regret can be used to solve machine learning problems.
-This is not just a curiosity, for example this gives rise to computationally efficient parameter-free algorithms, that can be achieved through ERM only running a two-step procedure, i.e. running ERM with different parameters and selecting the best solution among them.
+The \ac{ERM} approach is so widespread that machine learning itself is often wrongly identified with some kind of minimization of the training loss.
+We now show that \ac{ERM} is not the entire world of machine learning, showing that \emph{the existence of a no-regret algorithm, that is an online learning algorithm with sublinear regret, guarantees Agnostic PAC learnability}.
+More precisely, we will see that an online algorithm with sublinear regret can be used to solve machine learning problems.
+This is not just a curiosity, for example this gives rise to computationally efficient algorithms, that can be achieved through \ac{ERM} only by running a two-step procedure, i.e., running \ac{ERM} with different parameters and selecting the best solution among them.

-We already mentioned this possibility when we talked about the online-to-batch conversion, but this time we will strengthen it proving high probability guarantees rather than expectation ones.